 Once your components are dry, you can begin to assemble your wreath.

 Start by using wire cutters to trim a piece of chicken wire to fit the back of the wreath.
-Press the wire into the wreath form and use a bit of hot glue to secure it into place.
+Press the wire into the wreath form and use a bit of hot glue to secure it in place.

 NOTE: You may want to wear protective gloves for this step because the wire is sharp.
 Ouch!